open/close all folders

 - Secret Police: Before his Heel–Face Turn, Double Diamond is a one-pony version of this as he watches the Mane Six behind his newpaper.

-- Stepford Smiler: They wear big, creepy smiles when first introduced, tipping Pinkie off that something is seriously wrong with them.
+- Stepford Smiler: They constantly wear creepy, overly wide smiles when first introduced, tipping Pinkie off that something is seriously wrong with them.

 - Yes-Man: All of them are forced to agree with Starlight on everything.